-When it comes to a cat’s lifespan, there are obviously several factors which play into it.
+When it comes to a cat’s lifespan, there are obviously several factors that play into it.
 One thing that many cat owners will argue is the importance of keeping your cat indoors to ensure a longer lifespan.
 And while practicing precaution is absolutely important, you might be surprised to learn that some of the oldest living cats were actually permitted the opportunity to travel outdoors.
-But aside from the age old debate over whether or not cats should be permitted to travel outdoors, there are a few key factors which play directly into determining a cat’s lifespan.
+But aside from the age-old debate over whether or not cats should be permitted to travel outdoors, there are a few key factors that play directly into determining a cat’s lifespan.
 Keep reading to find out what they are.

 How long cats live depends on a few key factors…

-We know that indoor cats are highly likely to live longer than a cat which is allowed to travel outdoors freely.
-With that being said, routine veterinary and preventative care goes a long way when it comes to a cat’s life expectancy.
-And there are certain breeds of cats which are known for their longevity, like the Siamese.
+We know that indoor cats are highly likely to live longer than a cat that is allowed to travel outdoors freely.
+With that being said, routine veterinary and preventative care go a long way when it comes to a cat’s life expectancy.
+And there are certain breeds of cats that are known for their longevity, like the Siamese.
 For a Maine Coon cat, their impressive size can be an exact reason why these cats might not have a lifespan as long as their smaller domesticated kitty counterparts.
 For the Maine Coon cat breed, their life expectancy is typically 12-15 years.
-But, this is certainly not to say that the largest cat breed of the domesticated cat world couldn’t live well past that mark!
+But, this is certainly not to say that the largest cat breed in the domesticated cat world couldn’t live well past that mark!

-For most felines which are well cared for, they can live anywhere from 15-20 years, and sometimes, even longer.
+These days, most felines who are well cared for can live anywhere from 15-20 years, and sometimes, even longer.

 For a cat that spends their life exclusively outdoors, it’s suggested that their lifespan is approximately seven years at best.
 And it would be even less for a feral or stray cat who doesn’t receive shelter and care.
-Obviously the elements, predators, cars, and a number of other dangers all play a direct factor into that number.
+Obviously, the elements, predators, cars, and a number of other dangers all directly factor into that number.

 Curious how a cat’s life compares to a human’s life in terms of aging?
 Check out this estimation chart for you below courtesy of The Spruce Pets: